bkessler-splunk/trello2status/README.md

 [BASIC] SEND EMAIL has a max char limit, and will alert you if you simply need to copy the email text over to the new email.

-Still ironing out some token logic.
+[ALL] Still ironing out some token logic due to splunk bug.
 If a token is not resolving, toggle it between Status and Meeting Notes and back, usually fixes it

+[HTML]Email will be sent, so be connected to company network for SMTP to function

 |gettrello